semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 - In some cases the product may be set up at once by clicking the corresponding button.
 - In other cases user should write to the specified email address for setting up the product.

-> 💡 **Important!** Title and description must be written in a positive form. _For example, write: “Set up the service” instead of “The service is not set up”._
+> Title and description must be written in a positive form. _For example, write: “Set up the service” instead of “The service is not set up”._

 Show the following instead of the data in this state: